rjcorwin/rjcorwin.github.io/blog/2017-01-02/publish-to-the-distributed-web-in-3-commands.md

+# Publish the Distributed Web in 3 commands

 Install nodejs, dat, and Beaker Browser on your computer and in 3 commands you'll be publishing on to the distributed web hosting a hello world from your machine.

 ```